-5. Conclusion
+6. Conclusion

 In this study coupled thermo-mechanical analysis of diesel engines cylinder heads was studied.
 A twolayer viscoplasticity model was used for this purpose.
 This model makes the cyclic stress-strain behavior of the material predictable.
+Mechanical properties of A356.0 alloy, obtained by tensile tests.
+Tensile tests were simulated by abaqus software and very good agreement was shown between experimental and simulation results of tensile tests.
 Finite element analysis provides accurate and reliable prediction of temperature and fatigue results in the design of diesel engines cylinder heads.
-Result of FEA showed stresses inside the combustion chamber exceed the elastic limit.
-The results of the thermo-mechanical analysis indicated that the maximum temperature and stress occurred in the valves bridge.
-The results of the finite element analysis correspond with the experimental tests, carried out by researchers, and illustrated the cylinder heads cracked in this region.
-Finite element analysis results proved the stresses in the valves bridge is compressive when the engine is running and becomes tensile when the engine shuts off.
+The results of the thermomechanical analysis indicated that the maximum temperature and stress occurred in the valves bridge.
+The results of the finite element analysis of cylinder heads correspond with the simulation results, carried out by researchers.
+FEA results proved the stresses in the valves bridge is compressive when the engine is running and becomes tensile when the engine shuts off.
 The valves bridge was under the cyclic tensile and compressive stress, in which the plastic strain happens.
 Low-cycle fatigue always occurs in this region and fatigue cracks appear after a few cycles.
 Changes in cyclic compressive and tensile stresses causes cracks in cylinder heads.
 In order to prevent cylinder heads cracking it is recommended to modify cooling system of engines and thickness and geometry of material in crucial parts.
-Since the thinner regions endure high stress, cylinder heads crack in these regions.
 TBC might also be used in the regions which not only boost the engine performance, but also increase the fatigue life of cylinder heads.

-cylinder heads grows.
 Materials of high thermal conductivity can be used in the regions.
 Materials of high thermal conductivity decrease the maximum temperature in this region, leading to the increase in fatigue life of the cylinder heads.
 Cutting the valves bridge approaches the region to cylinder heads cooling jackets.
 Consequently, the temperature in the region decreases and fatigue life of the cylinder heads increases.
 The thermo-mechanical analysis of the cylinder heads can determine the optimum cutting to achieve the desired lifetime.
-It is worth noticing that the amount of the cylinder heads material which is cut is small.
-However, the increase in volume that is created in the combustion chamber can be compensated by cutting the liner to avoid change in engine compression ratio.
-Viscous strain was more than the plastic strain and it is significant.
-Thus, viscous properties must be considered in the thermomechanical analysis of cylinder heads.
-Temperature was effective on stress-strain curves and thermomechanical analysis of the cylinder heads must be coupled.
+Viscous strain was significant and its effect is not negligible.
+Thus, viscous properties must be considered in the thermo-mechanical analysis of cylinder heads.
+Temperature was effective on stress-strain curves and thermo-mechanical analysis of the cylinder heads must be coupled.